limzykenneth/DynamicRecord/README.md

 Dynamic Record is not published on NPM yet but if you wish to try it out now you can install Dynamic Recrod with `npm install git+https://github.com/limzykenneth/DynamicRecord.git`.

-## Usage
+## Initialization
-Although the API is more or less as how we wanted it to be, changes can still occur.
-Documentation of the API is available at [https://dynamic-record.js.org/](https://dynamic-record.js.org/)

-Before running your app with Dynamic Record included, you will need to set a few environment variables to provided Dynamic Record with your database credentials:
+Before running your app with Dynamic Record included, you will need to set a few environment variables to provide Dynamic Record with your database credentials:
 ```
 mongo_server=localhost:27017
 mongo_db_name=my_database